Igor Kvetnoy

-Igor Moiseevich Kvetnoy (Игорь Моисеевич Кветной; born December 31, 1948, in Khabarovsk) is a Russian expert in the field of molecular medicine and neuroendocrinology.
+Igor Moiseevich Kvetnoy (Игорь Моисеевич Кветной; born December 31, 1948) is a Russian expert in the field of molecular medicine and neuroendocrinology.
 He participated in the discovery of extrapineal melatonin production.
 He contributed to the discovery and development of the doctrine of diffuse neuroendocrine immune system (DNIES) and considered a founder of the Russian scientific school of neuroimmunoendoсrinology.

 Biography

 Family

 Igor Kvetnoy was born on December 31, 1948, in Khabarovsk to a family of scientists.
 Is father is Moses Solomonovich Kvetnoy, (a professor, the head of the Marxist–Leninist philosophy department at Higher Party School of Khabarovsk).
 His mother is Galina Samuilovna Nekhamkina, a candidate of medical sciences, and an expert in the field of biochemistry.

 He is married to Tatiana Victorovna Cvetnaya, doctor of biological sciences, professor.
 She is Head of the Laboratory of biogerontology at St. Petersburg Institute of Bioregulation and Gerontology under the Northwest Branch of the Russian Academy of Medical Sciences, and Secretary of the Academic Council of the Institute.